albertoRamon/Kylin/KylinWithQlik/README.md

 &nbsp;
 &nbsp;
 ### Intro
-It’s a new player in the BI tools world, with a high growth from 2013
+It’s a new player in the BI tools world, with a high growth since 2013

 [On-line demos](http://eu-a.demo.qlik.com/)

 Nowadays has connectors for Hadoop Databases: [Hive](https://hive.apache.org/index.html) and [Impala](http://impala.apache.org/)

-But doesn’t have Kylin connector
+But it doesn’t have Kylin a connector

 &nbsp;
 &nbsp;